danfuzz/lactoserv/README.md

   * [Development Guide](./doc/development.md)

 - - - - - - - - - -

+**Lactoserv is a deployable experiment to see just how far one can go in terms of directly serving network traffic (specifically HTTP-ish protocols) in Node, with minimal intermediation.
+It is actively run in production on a small number of public-facing websites.**

+It is also intended as a solid foundation for prototyping high-level OS system services.

 This is a web application server which knows how to serve a handful of different types of built-in "application," with plans to add more and to enable straightforward custom applications.

 ### Features

-* Can run multiple network endpoints, each (potentially) serving a different set of high-level applications.
+* Can run multiple network endpoints, each serving a different set of high-level applications.
 * Several built-in applications:
   * Static file server (uses `Express.static`).
   * Redirect server.